 Access-lists (or firewall filters) are a key feature when enhancing security across networks.
 They deny or grant access to devices based on specific combinations of source, destination IP, destination port, or other kinds of data.
 ACLs are fast and easy to implement.
 However, they are difficult to troubleshoot, even when appropriately applied.
 The IP Fabric platform compiles all of your ACLs into one place, allowing you to compare and correlate rules across all network devices easily.

 The Authentication, Authorization, and Accounting system is used to track user activity on an IP-based network and control their access to network resources.
-When managing complex network infrastructure, it may be time-consuming to verify that all network nodes are configured along with the same AAA framework.
+It is time-consuming to verify that all network nodes are configured along with the same AAA framework when managing complex network infrastructure.

 The IP Fabric platform reduces the amount of time and hassle involved in AAA by giving you a highly detailed overview of all AAA-related information.

 Simple Network Management Protocol (SNMP) and Syslog are the key protocols for maintaining and monitoring network.
 A network engineer needs to ensure that both protocols are reporting properly to dedicated SNMP and Syslog servers.
-Above all, security should be applied correctly to this type of communication.
+Above all, one must apply security correctly to this type of communication.

 Thanks to IP Fabric, you’ll have a detailed structure report related to these protocols.

 Interested in learning more about how IP Fabric’s platform can help you with analytics or intended network behavior reporting?
-Contact us through our website, request a demo, follow this blog or sign up for our webinars.
+Contact us through our website, request a demo, follow this blog, or try our self-guided demo.

 Authentication, Authorization, and Accounting, otherwise known as AAA, or Triple A.